Craig McDowall

 In Olympia, he was the finalist for a large outdoor sculpture commission, Constellation, which unfortunately fell through at the last minute.
 He next exhibited his fourth solo show Barriers, comprised entirely of sculpture, at the Pierce College Gallery in Tacoma, Washington.

 In 2012, Craig and Cathy moved to Perryville, Maryland.
 McDowall has taken advantage of his new proximity to internationally renowned galleries by visiting and viewing as much artwork as possible.
-From Storm King in upstate New York, to the National Galleries in Washington, DC, McDowall has been an art junkie, visiting at least nineteen iconic museums, many multiple times.
+From Storm King in upstate New York, to the Virginia Museum of Fine Arts in Richmond, Virginia, McDowall has been an art junkie, visiting at least twenty iconic museums, many multiple times.

 Sketching is the foundation of all art, and besides continuing the Unintentional Night Club Series, McDowall does quite a lot of urban drawing of street scenes and buildings.